Sex and relationships

 If you choose to have sex at Schoolies:

-• Always use condoms.
-They offer the best protection against sexually transmissible infections (STIs) and unplanned pregnancy.
-Know that our Safer Schoolies Volunteers will always be carrying some if you’re ever in need.
+• always use condoms – Safer Schoolies Volunteers will always be carrying some if you’re ever in need

-• Before having sex, talk about using condoms with your partner and come to an agreement about using condoms.
-Remember, you have the right to say NO if your partner does not agree to use condoms.
+• talk about using condoms with your partner before having sex and come to an agreement about using condoms (remember – you have the right to say ‘no’ if your partner doesn't agree to use condoms)

-• If you are having unprotected sex, talk to your partner about the risks involved.
-Your decision about safe sex is important—some STIs can be cured but some can’t (e.g. herpes), and you may not experience any initial symptoms.
+• talk to your partner about the risks involved If you are having unprotected sex – your decision about safe sex is important; some STIs can be cured but some can’t (e.g. herpes) and you may not experience any initial symptoms

-Safe sex is also about having sex when you and your partner are ready, consensual, and having sex that’s enjoyable, respectful, and protected.
+Safe sex is also about having sex when you and your partner:

 Understanding sexual assault